LAST UPDATED: March 17, 2021

 This simple small yet effective tire sealant is capable of making sure a large tire holds its air until you get it properly taken care of.
 Its compact 20-ounce bottle means you can take it with you and quickly use it in case you have a tire emergency.
 You can easily check what tires Fix-A-Flat fits by checking out the guide on their website.

-It is able to fully block a puncture up to ¼ inch in size.
+It is able to fully block a puncture up to 1/4-inch.
 While it isn’t a permanent fix, it will last long enough for you to drive it to the shop or back home.
 It’s easy to attach to your tire nozzles as well, giving you more time to get back on the road and less time worrying about how much air you’ve lost.
-It’s nontoxic, noncorrosive, and nonflammable as well, making it safe for the environment.
+It’s nontoxic, non-corrosive, and nonflammable as well, making it safe for the environment.
+It’s also safe to use on cars with a TPMS monitoring system.

 - Consider buying an air compressor or air pump to help prevent a puncture from spreading or getting worse.
 Tire sealant is effective by itself, but you will need something to put air back in the tires after applying it.